Anti-Retinal dehydrogenase 1 ALDH1A1 Antibody Picoband®

 Boster Bio Anti-Retinal dehydrogenase 1 ALDH1A1 Antibody catalog # PA1671.
-Tested in IHC, WB applications.
+Tested in Flow Cytometry, IF, IHC, ICC, WB applications.
 This antibody reacts with Human, Mouse, Rat.
-Cited in 2 publication(s).
+The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
+Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.

 Product Info Summary